apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/index.md

 ## Testing the S3 filesystem clients

+Due to eventual consistency, tests may fail without reason.
+Transient failures, which no longer occur upon rerunning the test, should thus be ignored.

 To test the S3* filesystem clients, you need to provide two files which pass in authentication details to the test runner